-17 That is to say that there is no need to transform money into capital for the process of valorization.
+&lt;sup>17That is to say that there is no need to transform money into capital for the process of valorization.
 Money, as well as ownership and credit relation, is concealed in derivative operations.

-18 Blackburn (2006), by coining the term "gray capitalism" calls attention to this characteristic of dissociation of asset ownership from the negotiation of its price fluctuations, as well as the "opacity" (McKENZIE, 2011: 209) of social relations that are underlying each asset.
-That is, the relations of ownership and responsibility are "clouded" by the complexity of
+&lt;sup>18Blackburn (2006), by coining the term "gray capitalism," calls attention to this characteristic of dissociation of asset ownership from the negotiation of its price fluctuations, as well as the "opacity" (McKenzie 2011: 209) of social relations that are underlying each asset.
+That is, the relations of ownership and responsibility are "clouded" by the complexity of financial transactions.